-Introduction

-Masterplan Brief & Vision
+Introduction Masterplan Brief & Vision

 This masterplan document has been prepared to guide the development of allocated land at The Dean, New Alresford.
+The area is in a number of ownerships which make it likely that it will be developed in phases rather than comprehensively developed in one go.
 The document seeks to demonstrate how the allocated land can be comprehensively masterplanned to deliver the land uses identified by Policy NA2 of the Winchester District Local Plan Part 2.